-Ideally located at the heart of many major transport routes, Tours is attractive and easily accessible from all directions.
-There is direct motorway access into the city as well as an international airport, and these excellent transport links are soon to be reinforced by the construction of the second part of the LGV (High speed line) between Paris and Bordeaux, placing Tours at the centre of this Atlantic Coast railway network.
+Ideally located at the heart of many major transport routes, the city is open to the world around it.
+It is easily accessible and attractive, with a motorway and an international airport, as well as the recently opened second part of the high-speed rail line between Paris and Bordeaux, which places Tours at the centre of the Atlantic network.

-The historic MAME site, a former industrial estate, has become the epicentre of French Tech in the Loire Valley and home to emerging new technologies.
+The historic MAME site (a creation and innovation centre) has become the epicentre of French Tech Loire Valley and home to emerging new technologies.
 Building on its past, Tours has now established itself as an important cluster of research and training.
-The University Hospital and the University, with a total of 30,000 students including 10% from abroad, has largely contributed to this success.
+Its Regional University Hospital and University, with a total of 30,000 students including 11% from abroad, play a major role in this success.

 A sporting city

-Throughout the year, Tours plays host to and takes part in many international sporting events.
-Paris-Tours is a major example of this, as well as the Howard Hinton Sevens (rugby 7) and the Nuit des Titans (Thai boxing).
-These competitions are the pride of the city and contribute to its influence in the sporting field.
-Tours also shines through the results achieved by its clubs such as the TVB, the European Volley champions.
-But high-level sport is also present in Tours.
-The city boasts more than 30,000 members who belong to around 200 associations and clubs representing more than 70 different disciplines.
+Throughout the year, Tours plays host to many international sporting events.
+Paris-Tours is a major example, as are the Howard Hinton Sevens (rugby sevens) and the Nuit des Titans (Thai boxing).
+These competitions are the pride of the city and contribute to its impact on the sporting scene.
+Tours also shines through the results achieved by clubs such as European volleyball champions Tours VB.
+However, sport is also practised at lower levels in Tours.
+The city boasts more than 30,000 licence holders, who belong to around 200 associations and clubs in over 70 different disciplines.